SrihariR2004/bengaluru_city_home_price_prediction/README.md

 ## Model

 The machine learning model is built using a combination of regression algorithms.
-The code for the model, along with preprocessing steps, can be found in the `model.ipynb` notebook.
+The code for the model, along with preprocessing steps, can be found in the 'real_estae_price_prediction.ipynb` notebook.

 ## Results